Making A Difference

 Class of 1985 Pre-Health Access Fund: Increasing access to healthcare professions

-Our class has undertaken support for a new initiative that will advance the success of Dartmouth undergraduates and influence healthcare outcomes for underserved communities.
+Our class has undertaken support for an important initiative that will advance the success of Dartmouth undergraduates and influence healthcare outcomes for underserved communities.

-The Class of ’85 Class Projects committee has teamed up with the Dartmouth Health Professions Program (HPP ) and the Undergraduate Advising & Research (UGAR) offices to fund a class project to assist undergraduates from populations that are “underrepresented in medicine” (URiM students) and have a financial need.
+The Class of ’85 Class Projects committee has teamed up with the Dartmouth Health Professions Program (HPP ) to fund a class project to assist undergraduates from populations that are facing socio-economic barriers.
 Our contributions will help defray the high costs of preparing for and applying to post graduate health professional schools.

-To start, the Fund will address the first financial obstacle a student may encounter: the high cost of MCAT test preparation and fee applications to medical schools.
+The Fund will address the first financial obstacle a student may encounter: the high cost of MCAT test preparation and fee applications to medical schools.
 According to Dartmouth representatives from the Health Professions Program office, Dartmouth students who prepare and take the MCAT, score very high (93rd percentile and above) and gain admission.
 Students who do not meet a threshold score on the MCAT are not even placed in a pool for consideration, regardless of their academic grades and other outstanding credentials.
 Given the high stakes of the MCAT exam, quality test preparation is critical and costs of test preparation are a sizable barrier to a low-income student.
-The Class of 1985 fund will initially provide 5 students with $2,000 grants for the MCAT test preparation course that best fits their learning style and the MCAT test fee.
+The Class of 1985 fund will provide seven students with $1,500 grants for the MCAT test preparation course that best fits their learning style and the MCAT test fee.

 It is our hope that through the generosity of the members of the Class of 1985, we can increase the number of students we are able to impact for medical admissions, and then grow the funds to help students access other health professions that also desperately need a diverse and well- educated workforce.
 We believe that by supporting a more diverse applicant pool we are ultimately supporting a better healthcare system, more reflective of the U.S. population.

-The Class Projects team and 1985 Class Officers ask you to consider a donation when you pay your class dues to support the Class of 1985 Bridges to Healthcare fund to remove financial barriers for underserved students to apply to medical schools.
+The Class Projects team and 1985 Class Officers ask you to consider a donation when you pay your class dues to support the Class of 1985 Bridges to Healthcare fund to remove financial barriers and help these students apply to medical schools.